FAQs

 Do Fly Screens block the light?

 Fly Screens will reduce the light to a certain degree and this depends on the mesh chosen.
-Modern high visibility insect meshes such as BetterVue® have a minimal effect on light and airflow whereas a finer mesh such as Midge Mesh will effect light and airflow more.
+Modern high visibility insect meshes such as BetterVue® have a minimal effect on light and airflow whereas a finer mesh such as Midge Mesh will affect light and airflow more.
 If you wish to check for yourself we can send a FOC sample.

 Are the screens easy to see through?